andycroll/andycroll.com/_posts/2021/2021-08-02-dont-call-replacement-classes-new.md

 This is a habit that helps communicate intent.

 These refactoring projects are often large in scale and it can be hard to see what's going on in the midst of a series of changes.
-But this methodology clearly lays out the intention to replace this existing code.
+This methodology clearly lays out the intention to replace existing code.

 If you call your new implementation `NewSomething` it's not easy for other folks in your team (and future you) to understand the direction of development of the code.
 "Should I use the new version yet?"